Ankit7791/WooCommerce-Auto-Category-Product-Thumbnails/README.md

 # WooCommerce-Auto-Category-Product-Thumbnails
-//This code returns the product image to used as the category thumnail
+//This code returns the product image to used as the category thumbnail..

 //get child categories